ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 $$
 Note that this definition uses *projected solid angle measure* $\sigma^{\bot}$ rather than "normal" solid angle measure $\sigma$ in order to make the quantity independent from relative position of the light direction and the the surface normal.
 Basically, it just adds a simple cosine factor $\cos\left(\theta\right)$ to the solid angle measure $\sigma$, which, in this case, compensates the loss of area density when direction $\omega$ *gets further* from the normal.

-##### ?BSDF?
+##### BSDF

-Now that we have defined the needed radiometry quantities, we can finally define the *bidirectional scattering density function* (BSDF) -- a formal description of the light-scattering properties of a surface point.
-It expresses how the radiance outgoing from a point on a surface in a particular direction $\omega_o$ is dependent on radiance incoming to the point from a particular direction $\omega_i$:
+Now that we have defined the needed radiometry quantities, we can finally define the *bidirectional scattering density function* (BSDF), a formal description of the light-scattering properties of a surface point.
+It expresses how the light outgoing from a point $x$ on a surface in a particular direction $\omega_o$ is dependent on the light incoming to the point from a particular direction $\omega_i$:

 *[image: BSDF geometry from Veach, fig. 3.1]*

+- *The surface point $x$ will be omitted from the notation in the following text for clarity.*
 - We denote the radiance leaving the point $x$ in the direction $\omega_o$ as $L_o\left(\omega_o\right)$.
 In general, it is dependent on the radiance incoming to $x$ from all possible directions.
 - Let's now consider the radiance $L_i\left(\omega_i\right)$ incoming to $x$ through an infinitesimal cone $\mathrm{d}\omega_{i}$ around the direction $\omega_i$ with solid angle size $\mathrm{d}\sigma\left(\omega_{i}\right)$.
 This generates irradiance denoted $\mathrm{d}E\left(\omega_{i}\right)$, which can be computed as *[displayed formula]* $\mathrm{d}E\left(\omega_{i}\right) = L_{i}\left(\omega_{i}\right)\mathrm{d}\sigma^{\bot}\left(\omega_{i}\right)$.
 - The incident light can be partially absorbed by the surface and partially scattered in all directions.
 Let's denote $\mathrm{d}L_{o}\left(\omega_{o}\right)$ the contribution/ of $\mathrm{d}E\left(\omega_{i}\right)$ to the radiance leaving in direction $\omega_{o}$.